upmanulall/weatherjiujitsu/docs/theory/chaos-control.md

-# Chaos Control Theory for Weather Systems
+# Chaos Theory for Weather Systems

 The theoretical foundation of Weather Jiu-Jitsu lies in **adaptive chaos control** applied to atmospheric dynamics, inspired by Edward Lorenz's seminal work on deterministic chaotic systems.